Mya Rose Craig aka Birdgirl on the black browed albatross for Tweet of the Day.

 Peter Gibbs meets the Penguins of the Falkland Islands.

 Peter Gibbs meets the Falkland Islands farmers making a living from sheep and penguins.

-Chris Packham presents the red-billed tropicbird.
+Chris Packham presents a true global ocean going mariner, the red-billed tropicbird.

 Brett Westwood examines our complex relations with an ocean icon, the wandering albatross.